3 Top Cybersecurity Trends for Channel Partners to Watch

 Cyentia Institute: Voice of the Analyst Survey, October 2017

 Figure 1: We asked analysts to score their daily activities on a number of dimensions.
 One key finding is that analysts spend the most time monitoring, but it provides low value in finding malicious and actionable security threats.
 (Download VOA Survey here)

 Trend 2: People shortage

-Most security teams don't complain about a lack of tools.
+Most security teams don't complain about a lack of cybersecurity or SOC analyst tools.
 They complain about a lack of people.
 Whether the budget won't allow or skilled resources are in too high a demand to find (or retain), we've reached a point where supply has been outstripped by demand.
 What choice do we have?
 Leverage the power of machines to augment our security teams.
 This is finally possible with the advent of decision-automation tools that can off-load the task of console monitoring.

 Bitdefender: CISOs’ Toughest Dilemma: Prevention Is Faulty, yet Investigation Is a Burden, April 2018

 Figure 2.
 People shortage is a significant trend in our industry, forcing us to re-think how we'll actively monitor our environments.